lawxls/HackerNews-Alerts-Bot/README.md

 Keyword search implemented via case-insensitive containment test.

 ## Subscribe to a thread
-Receive an alert when there is a new comment in a thread.
+Receive an alert when a new comment appears in a thread.

 ![Screenshot_60](https://user-images.githubusercontent.com/76647266/221961215-95fa49f1-2d3f-4b2a-9cdd-7ddbc2cf1514.png)